KarmaHater/Drug-Interactions/README.md

 I wanted to keep this project simple.
 I believe you should not add any tech lib without having a good reason.
 This is why you will not find that many external libs in this project.

 1. **React:** Flexible, easy way to build complex UIs.
 I love it!
 2. **Redux:** This project is straightforward and, in my opinion, does not need Redux or any complex state management lib.
 I could have accomplished the same thing with Context/ Provider.
 My only reasoning for adding it was because the recruiter said you use it in-house.
 I wanted to learn something new, which is why I choose to use [redux-toolkit](https://redux-toolkit.js.org/tutorials/quick-start).
 I found myself liking it a lot.
 First, it cuts down on annoying boilerplate and takes care of immutability for you.
-I'm going to start this project on Github :)
+I'm going to star this project on Github :)

 ---